-In relation to other financial assets such as balances with other banks and other receivables, the Bank considers the following factors while assessing significant increase in credit risk: payment delays and past due information (30 -day rule); and indicators of counterparty financial distress such as cash flow or liquidity issues.
+In relation to other financial assets such as balances with other banks and other receivables, the Bank considers the following factors while assessing significant increase in credit risk: payment delays and past due information; and indicators of counterparty financial distress such as cash flow or liquidity issues.
 The key inputs in determining ECL are PD, LGD and EAD.
-Management performed as assessment of ECL as at 31 December 2022 and noted that the impact is not material to the financial statements.
+Management performed an assessment of ECL as at 31 December 2023 and noted that the impact is not material to the financial statements.